ParallelMaths/parallel/pages/10-33-juice-water.md

 There are 64 squares of size 1x1.
 There are 49 squares of size 2x2.
 And so on.

-So you need to add up all the square numbers form 1 to 64.
+So you need to add up all the square numbers from 1 to 64.
 And the answer is 204.
 :::